 Research shows only 25% of leads are legitimate and should be passed to Sales.
-So, how do enterprise startups prevent Sales from contacting the wrong prospects?
+So, how do enterprises prevent Sales from contacting the wrong prospects?

-Technology innovation has transformed lead generation with user-friendly websites, rich content marketing and social selling, but the initial contact with prospects is still heavily reliant on old school, traditional prospecting through phone and email efforts.
+Technology innovation has transformed lead generation with user-friendly websites, rich content marketing and social selling, but for most companies, the initial contact with prospects is still heavily reliant on old-school, traditional prospecting that takes up a lot of employee time.

 The advances in state-of-the-art SFA and marketing automation systems make it easy for Sales to respond quickly with the right content (on-message and with directed calls to action), but the problem is that it still costs time to respond.
-Time is the commodity that high-growth enterprise startups have in rare supply.
+Time is a commodity that high-growth enterprises have in rare supply.

-A few companies have started to develop solutions in this space.
-My company, Conversica, pioneered AI for Sales over seven years ago.
-With the experience of processing more than 75M personalized email conversations, we’ve developed five best practices for significantly boosting the conversion rate of leads into sales opportunities.
-Hint: Automation is key – AI for Sales is even better.
+Conversica pioneered AI for Sales back in 2007.
+With the experience of processing more than one billion interactions, we’ve developed five best practices for significantly boosting the conversion rate of leads into Sales opportunities.

 1. Treat your leads like real people

 Buyers today are bombarded with automated email marketing from companies.
-Marketers are stuck in a paradigm to send email blast after email blast, hoping for a 1-3% response rate.
+Marketers are stuck in a paradigm to send email blast after email blast, hoping for a 1-3% click-through rate.
 Buyers perceive many of these emails as spam and specifically create throw-away email accounts to avoid clogging their corporate inbox with marketing.
-While content marketing and nurturing is still important for education and building awareness, they simply can’t replicate the power of a two-way conversation tailored to the individual recipient when it comes to moving leads through the funnel.
-AI for Sales needs to interpret the context of the situation and then send simple messages that elicit a genuine response.
-For example, your AI-powered Sales assistant could contact a lead that visited a trade show booth to say, “I saw you stopped by our booth, did you get all the information you needed?
+While content marketing and nurturing are both still important for education and building awareness, they simply can’t replicate the power of a two-way conversation tailored to the individual recipient when it comes to moving leads through the funnel.
+AI for Sales needs to interpret the context of the situation and use that information to generate messages that elicit a genuine response.
+For example, your AI-powered Sales assistant could contact a lead that visited a trade show booth to say, “I saw you stopped by our booth.
+Did you get all the information you needed?
 Would you like to speak with our Sales rep?”
-The timely, personalized outreach entices prospects to respond, enter a dialogue and ultimately end up with the right sales person.
+The timely, personalized outreach entices prospects to respond, enter a dialogue and ultimately end up with the right Salesperson.

 2. Engage prospects in real-time

-You have just spent half your yearly marketing budget on Dreamforce, so you have a lot of sales leads, but a limited sales staff to follow-up with them in a personal and timely manner.
+Imagine you’ve just spent a chunk of your marketing budget on Dreamforce.
+You generate a lot of Sales leads, but have a limited Sales staff to follow up with them in a personal and timely manner.
 Now what?
-We know 50% of prospects buy from the company who reaches out to them first.
-How do you compete with the larger companies in your category, who have large-scale telesales organizations?
+Nearly 80% of prospects buy from the company that reaches out to them first.
+Any delay in follow-up means you’re losing revenue.
 AI for Sales can reach out to prospects in real-time with a personal, genuine and helpful message that not only elicits a response, but kicks off a back-and-forth dialog that moves prospects down the funnel on your behalf.

 3. Don’t give up too early

 Continuing with the Dreamforce follow-up example, not every opportunity lurking in the leads you generated is going to be ready at the same time.
-Sometimes the prospect’s timing is urgent, sometimes the timing is a week or so after the trade show.
+Sometimes the prospect’s timing is urgent, and sometimes they need a week or two to digest the information and pull in stakeholders.
 Sometimes it’s even months later when their purchase window for your solution opens.
-After the event, AI for Sales would be set-up to reach out to prospects in real-time, then sets a natural cadence to follow up days, weeks and months later until the prospect either responds that they would like to discuss options, or says no thank you.
-Only 12% of sales people make more than three contact attempts, but 80% of sales are made on the 5th-12th contact.
-So, giving up too early leaves great prospects behind.
-We humans are conditioned to stop after “bugging” people a few times, but an AI virtual sales assistant never gets tired and never gets overwhelmed, allowing you to capture the long-tail of leads without adding more qualifiers.
+After the event, AI for Sales would autonomously reach out to prospects in real-time, then sets a natural cadence to follow up days, weeks and months later until the prospect either responds that they would like to discuss options, or says no thank you.
+92% of Salespeople give up after the fourth contact attempt, but 80% of sales are made between the fifth and twelfth contact.
+So giving up too early leaves great prospects behind.
+We humans are conditioned to stop after “bugging” people a few times, but an AI-powered Sales assistant never gets tired and never gets overwhelmed, allowing you to capture the long-tail of leads without adding more qualifiers.

 4. Eliminate the grunt work for your SDRs

-Does your company struggle to hire and retain great sales development reps (SDRs)?
-When you calculate the costs associated with this sales group, it is quite high, particularly if you are in one of the U.S. technology hubs (San Francisco, New York, Boston) and if you are an enterprise startup.
-Additionally, the costs of hiring and training are exacerbated by high employee churn.
-What SDRs do you know that would like to make a career of being an SDR?
-The leaders quickly get promoted to an account executive role or get hired away by other companies after you’ve trained them.
-The laggards get frustrated and opt-out or get let go.
-The answer to this struggle is to let sales automation – AI for Sales – work on your email leads to determine which are qualified and ready to speak with Sales and which can be returned to Marketing for lead nurturing.
-This method removes frustrating and fruitless lead qualification workload from your SDRs and allows them to focus on target accounts and high-value prospects, resulting in higher SDR productivity and job satisfaction.
+Does your company struggle to hire and retain great SDRs?
+When you calculate the costs associated with this Sales group, it’s quite high, and the costs of hiring and training are exacerbated by high employee churn.
+What SDRs do you know who would be satisfied with that title their whole career?
+The leaders quickly get promoted to an Account Executive role or get hired away by other companies after you’ve trained them.
+The laggards get frustrated and opt out or get let go.
+The answer to this struggle is to let sales automation – AI for Sales – work on your leads to determine which are qualified and ready to speak with Sales and which can be returned to Marketing for lead nurturing.
+This method removes the frustrating and often-fruitless lead qualification workload from your SDRs and allows them to focus on target accounts and high-value prospects, resulting in higher SDR productivity and job satisfaction.

 5. Prioritization is paramount

-We all know prioritizing leads is critical to sales productivity.
-With AI for Sales, you benefit from establishing a natural two-way email exchange that results in SDRs getting the useful information they need in order to prioritize follow-up.
-The prospects perceive they are conversing with a real human and, in trying to be helpful, give out key information about their project, timing and process, when they would like to be contacted and their phone number – we know receiving a direct-dial is a strong indicator of their interest.
-All of this rich information is automatically logged into the lead record in Salesforce so the SDR can prioritize and have discovery information in-hand to open the dialogue.
+We all know prioritizing leads is critical to Sales productivity.
+With AI for Sales, you benefit from establishing a natural, two-way exchange that results in SDRs getting the useful information they need in order to prioritize follow-up.
+The prospects feel like they’re interacting with a real human and, in trying to be helpful, give out key information about their project, timing and process, when they would like to be contacted and their phone number.
+All of this rich information is automatically logged into the lead record in your CRM so the SDR can prioritize and have discovery information in hand to open the conversation.